mauricerenck/kirby-podcaster/README.md

 ## Options

-You can fine tune the komments to behave as you whish, use this options in `config.php` file.
+Use this options in `config.php` file to finetune the plugin.
 Write them like so: `'mauricerenck.podcaster.OPTION' = value`

 | Option                   | Default    | Description                                                                                                  |
 | ------------------------ | ---------- | ------------------------------------------------------------------------------------------------------------ |